ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 title: "Working with Vite in DDEV - an introduction"
 pubDate: 2023-11-08
 modifiedDate: 2023-11-08
-summary: How to work with Vite in DDEV?
+summary: Working with Vite in DDEV
 author: Matthias Andrasch
 featureImage:
   src: /img/blog/2023/11/working-with-vite-in-ddev.png